M3ritt/Balanced-Tree/Project_Description.md

 Requirement 11: P3 The system will be organized so that one can see inventory in different departments.

 Requirement 12: P3 The system will be able to be shut down and loaded again with having the same information as before it was shut down.

+Requirement 13: P4 The system will be able to calculate the net profit of the inventory daily and weekly.

+Requirement 14: P4 The system will allow different levels of access depending on your position in the company.

 ### User Stories

+As a manager of a store, I want to be able to load in my inventory after shutting the system down.

 As a manager of a store, I want to be able to add new users so that I can have more cashiers.

 As a manager of a store, I want to be able to see what items are popular so that I can restock accordingly.